PlagueHO/Powershell/DSCTools/README.md

 The functions in this module are:

+- Update-DSCTools - Checks for updated versions of the DSCTools module and installs the udpated version if it is available.
 - Invoke-DSCCheck - Forces the LCM on the specified nodes to trigger a DSC check.
 - Publish-DSCPullResources - Publishes DSC Resources to a DSC pull server.
 - Install-DSCResourceKit - Downloads and installs the DSC Resource Kit.
 It can also optionally publish the Resources to a pull server.